 The purpose of the Education Office is twofold.
 We work with educators -- both classroom teachers and informal educators -- to provide tools, resources and ideas for teaching Earth science, space science, mathematics and robotics.
-We also run a wide range of student programs, sponsored by NASA, JPL and Caltech.
+We also run a wide range of internship programs, sponsored by NASA, JPL Caltech, and partner institutions.
 These programs are geared to students who are interested in the fields of science, technology, engineering and mathematics (STEM).
 Several of our student programs are designed to target students with interests in these fields who are in under-represented or under-served populations.
-Students accepted into all of our programs come to JPL to conduct research projects and work closely with scientists and engineers.
-The main goal of these programs, depending on a student's level, is to introduce them to, or further their pursuit of, careers in fields that involve science and engineering.
+Students accepted into all of our internship programs come to JPL to conduct research projects and work closely with scientists and engineers.

 How to Use This Site